The stars at night, shine big and bright, deep in the heart of Texas...

 37221 FM 187, Vanderpool, TX

 Explore the sights above Lost Maples, a remote Texas park with landscapes as alluring as its name.
 Marvel at the stars in a sky void of city lights during the state park's sky parties, or wander the secluded site at your own pace.
-On top of camp sites and star programs, Lost Maple also offers different hiking trails based on physical condition and skill.
-Be sure to wear sneakers or boots because these trails are mainly all rock.
-Lost Maples is truly a magical, sacred space year round and an especially colorful wonderland in the fall months.
-So take a few friends and behold the breathtaking views both vibrant leaves and glowing constellations!
+On top of campsites and star programs, Lost Maples also offers different hiking trails based on physical condition and skill.
+Be sure to wear sneakers or boots, because these trails are rocky.
+Lost Maples is a magical, sacred space year round and an especially colorful wonderland in the fall months.
+Take a few friends and behold the breathtaking views: both vibrant leaves and glowing constellations!

 Photo Credit: Canyon of the Eagles